Trump faces civil trial for E Jean Carroll rape allegation

 Mr Trump's lawyers tried to delay the trial after they learned of Mr Hoffman's role, saying it raised questions about Ms Carroll's motives.
 The judge dismissed this motion, but allowed lawyers to ask Ms Carroll about the financing.

-In a statement, Ms Hoffman defended his support of Ms Carroll, saying he had "never taken any steps to hide the financial support that I have provided to this lawsuit after it started".
+In a statement, Mr Hoffman defended his support of Ms Carroll, saying he had "never taken any steps to hide the financial support that I have provided to this lawsuit after it started".

 "Our courts are a mechanism of justice for all citizens, not just those with enough money and power to rig the game in their favour," he said.